thbt/tamagoji/readme.md

 The system also generates the following events:

-* Every 10 minutes, your Tamagoji will lose 1 famine point (FP)
+* Every 10 seconds, your Tamagoji will lose 1 hunger point (hunger event)
-    * Once your Tamagoji is hungry (FP stat == 0), it will lose 1HP every 3 minutes
+    * Once your Tamagoji is hungry (hunger stat == 0), it will lose 1HP instead
-    * 1mn after eating, your tamagoji will poop
+    * 10s after eating, your tamagoji will poop (poop event)
-* After being awake for 30 minutes, your Tamagoji will become sleepy
+* Every 10 seconds, your Tamagoji will become sleepy
-    * Once your Tamagoji is sleepy, it will lose 1HP every 3 minutes
+    * Once your Tamagoji is sleepy (fatigue state == 0), it will lose 1HP
     * After 7 minutes of sleepiness, your Tamagoji will fall asleep on its own
+* Every 2 minutes, your tamagoji will age

 The game is over and stops when your tamagoji dies or reach 100 years old.